 If users enter sleep manually (via

-esp_deep_sleep_start()), users should be cognizant of the fact that USB Serial/JTAG controller will not work during sleep.
+esp_deep_sleep_start()), users should be cognizant of the fact that USB Serial/JTAG controller does not work during sleep.
 ESP-IDF does not add any safety check to reject entry to sleep even if the USB Serial/JTAG controller is connected.
-In the case where sleep is entered while the USB Serial/JTAG controller is connected, connection can be re-established by unplugging and re-plugging the USB cable.
+In the case where sleep is entered while the USB Serial/JTAG controller is connected, the connection can be re-established by unplugging and re-plugging the USB cable.

 If users enter sleep automatically (via